cseanburns/systems-librarianship/src/4b-installing-configuring-php.md

 ```

 Once installed, you want to confirm the installed version with the following command.
-This is because other software (e.g., WordPress, etc.) might require a specific version before that other software to work.
+This is because other software (e.g., WordPress, etc.) might require a specific version for that software to work.

 ```
 php -v